khusmann/khusmann.github.io/_posts/2024-04-04-why-prefer-proprietary.md

 There are a number of open standards being developed that could act as the "schema.json" for a format like this.
 I'm aware of [DDI Codebook](https://ddialliance.org/Specification/DDI-Codebook/2.5/), [CDISC Dataset](https://www.cdisc.org/dataset-json), [BIDS](https://bids-specification.readthedocs.io/en/stable/), [Psych-DS](https://psych-ds.github.io/), and [Frictionless](https://frictionlessdata.io/), but if you know of other efforts, please let me know!

 Unfortunately, none of these open standards are at a point yet for me to recommend to my colleagues to start using right out of the box.
 The downside of having [so many disparate efforts to create standards](https://xkcd.com/927/) is that there is no one obvious standard to recommend to my colleagues to use.
-Many of these standards are missing at least one of the three features I mentioned above, are focused on a niche type of research data, are lacking fully-featured open software editors and libraries, or don't have converters to and from SPSS, SAS, and Stata formats. **If we want data managers in the education or social sciences to use our open software & formats, we need to provide them with an ecosystem that makes their jobs easier.**
+Many of these standards are missing at least one of the three features I mentioned above, are focused on a niche type of research data, are lacking fully-featured open software editors and libraries, or don't have converters to and from SPSS, SAS, and Stata formats.

+**If we want data managers to use our open software and data formats, we need to provide them with an ecosystem that makes their jobs easier.**

 At the end of the day, here's the pitch I want to be able to give to researchers and data managers: